soggie/assert-callback/README.md

 # assert-callback

-A simple library that allows you to use asserts inside an async function utilising callbacks
+A drop-in replacement library that allows you to use asserts inside an async function utilising callbacks to handle errors.

 ## API Parity

-  * `[ ]` ... `assert.fail(actual, expected, message, operator)`
   * `[X]` ... `assert(value, [message])`
   * `[ ]` ... `assert.ok(value, [message])`
   * `[ ]` ... `assert.equal(actual, expected, [message])`